johannschopplich/kirby-helpers/README.md

 # Kirby Helpers

-A set of utility classes extending Kirby's base capabilities.
-It's built mostly upon existing packages, but unifies them under one namespace.
+A set of utility classes that extend Kirby's basic functionality.
+It's mostly based on existing packages, but unifies them under one namespace.

 ## Key Features